-When used outside of the prescribed treatment, opioid painkillers can be extremely addictive and may lead to other drug use (such as heroin) as tolerance for opioids increases.
-You might not even know that you have a problem because you were prescribed that drug, however, if painkillers have interfered with your life in any way, it is time to get help before the development of long-term health consequences takes your life away.
+When used outside of the prescribed treatment, opioid painkillers can be addictive and may lead to other drug use (such as heroin) as tolerance for opioids increases.
+You might not even know that you have a problem because you were prescribed that drug.
+If painkillers have interfered with your life in any way, it is time to get help before the development of long-term health consequences takes your life away.

 When Is It Time to Get Help For My Loved One?

 If you’ve noticed that your loved one has increased their use of opioid painkillers, or if they have prolonged their use by getting multiple prescriptions from multiple doctors, it is time to talk to them about finding help through a rehab treatment center.
 They may not even know that they’re addicted.
 Once the prescription runs out and they are no longer able to get painkillers, they may turn to heroin.
 Getting help for this addiction as soon as possible is critical and could save their life.

 Warning About Opioid Overdose

 As tolerance for painkillers increases, so too does the amount that a person takes.
 This could lead to an overdose and possible death.
 It is important to seek medical attention at the first sign of an overdose.
 Signs to look out for include:

 - Purple/Blue Lips and Fingernails